renetik/renetik-android-framework/README.md

 Framework to enjoy, improve and speed up your application development while writing readable code.

-This library lathou used dayly is not polished for other peple to dive in easily anymore.
-Doc is totaly irelevant right now as ther where milino of chenges in two years.
+This library althou used daily is not polished for other peple to dive in easily anymore.
+Doc is totaly irelevant right now as there where milion of chenges in two years, I removed sample projects and also it is updated quite often.

 Right now it is used as base library for my last big project Renetik Instrument.  www.renetik.com